 B) Reversal of seafloor spreading history.

 D) Matching geologic provinces/history: This is the method used for the older reconstructions where type A, B, and C data (of above) have been destroyed.
-If simply matching age of deformation and intrusion, think of how you could match Alaska and the Himalayas at present because they both exhibit such activity at present.
+If one simply matched age of deformation and intrusion, think of how you could match Alaska and the Himalayas at present because they both exhibit such activity at present.

 Image to the right is from Gehrels et al., Constraints on the Age and Provenance of the Chugach Accretionary Complex from Detrital Zircons in the Sitka Graywacke near Sitka, Alaska as found at pubs.usgs.gov/pp/pp1709f/pp1709f.pdf .
 Note the distinct difference between the two histograms.
 They suggest that these sediments had distinctly different source terranes, in this case fairly young terranes.

 Major continental masses involved: South America, Africa, Antarctica, India, Australia (see image below).

 Gondwana stratigraphy (see handout), major common elements include:

 Common stratigraphy suggests Gondwana was a coherent block from the Cambrian to the Cretaceous (some 400 Ma).
 Common APW paths for these masses are consistent with this history.
 That is a big chunk of time.